-(27) Employees and students who believe they have a drug or alcohol problem are encouraged to seek professional assistance and treatment.
-Assistance for employees is available through the Employee Assistance Program and students may access the University's Counselling Services.

-(28) Where employees, students, contractors or visitors are concerned about the welfare of a co-worker or student, they are encouraged to share their concerns with either their supervisor or HR Consultant.

-(29) If an employee or student is in need of immediate assistance, first aid should be provided in accordance with the First Aid Policy.
+- (27) Employees and students who believe they have a drug or alcohol problem are encouraged to seek professional assistance and treatment.
+Assistance for employees is available through the Employee Assistance Program and students may access the University's Counselling Services. - (28) Where employees, students, contractors or visitors (including workers as defined in the relevant work health and safety legislation) are concerned about the welfare of a co-worker or student, they are encouraged to share their concerns with either their supervisor or HR Consultant. - (29) If an employee or student is in need of immediate assistance, first aid should be provided in accordance with the First aid provisions.